 Exciting news!
 For this week’s interview, our guest is Kevin Hong – contemporary illustrator based in New York and a graduate of the School of Visual Arts in Manhattan.

 In this blog post, Kevin shares with us his personal story and some inspiring tips!

-Anna (known here as Your Art Bud): Thank you so much for sharing all this information with your readers today!
-First question is probably the most asked by many : At what age have you started making art and what motivated you to keep going?
+Anna: Thank you so much for sharing all this information with your readers today!
+The first question is probably the most asked by many: At what age have you started making art and what motivated you to keep going?